raheems/site_eraheem/content/authors/enayet/_index.md

   url: "https://www.phastar.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Supporting pharmaceutical clients generating real world evidence (RWE) from real world data (RWD).
-The best way to get a response from me is to leave a comment down below.
+bio: I support pharmaceutical companies to generate real world evidence (RWE) from real world data (RWD).
+The easiest way to get a response from me is to leave a comment down below.
 For career advice, please use email.
 Opinion expressed here are my own.

 interests:
 - Statistical Inference